ngshaohui/webdev/week03 - js and html/javascript_with_dom.md

 - getElementsByTagName()
 - getElementsByTagNameNS()

-While these are still functional and can be used, there is a much newer and elaborate Selector API `querySelector` we can leverage which allows mixed querying.
+While these are still functional and can be used, there is a much newer and elaborate CSS selector `querySelector` we can leverage which allows more robustness in querying.

 ```js
 // selecting the paragraph element